Bixie/pagekit-portfolio/README.md

 # Pagekit Portfolio

-Bixie's Portfolio for Pagekit lets you create a beautiful portfolio in your site.
+Bixies Portfolio for Pagekit lets you create a beautiful portfolio in your site.

 Info and demo: [http://portfolio.bixie.org](http://portfolio.bixie.org).